 As part of our business strategy, we are seeking to increase lending and other services to individuals and to small and medium-sized companies.
+By the end of June 2014, small- and medium-size companies represented 28.2% of the total loan portfolio to firms.
+This share was higher than the 26.3% registered in June 2013.
 Individuals and small and medium-sized companies are, however, more likely than large corporations and high-income individuals who have greater resources to be adversely affected by downturns in the Mexican economy.
 Consequently, in the future we may experience higher levels of non-performing loans, which could result in higher provisions for loan losses.
 There can be no assurance that the levels of non-performing loans and subsequent charge-offs will not be materially higher in the future.

-Our businesses rely heavily on data collection, processing and storage systems, the failure of which could effect of our risk management and internal control systems the result of which will have a material adverse effect onus.
+Our businesses rely heavily on data collection, processing and storage systems, the failure of which could effect of our risk management and internal control systems the result of which will have a material adverse effect on us.